 The whimsical attitude towards web censorship from both ISPs and the Government necessitates the development of a crowdsourced tool to monitor and measure such censorship from different vantage points in the country.
 This will shed further light into the geographical variation of censorship practices by ISPs across India, which is still unclear.

 To probe this further we have ported our network tests into an android application, and are looking for volunteers who are willing to run it on their mobile networks.
 The entire process will be completely anonymous; we will not be collecting any user-specific information.
-If you're interested in helping us with this, please get in touch with me at singh (dot) kushagra (dot) 1996 (at-thing) gmail (dot) com.
+If you live in India, please consider running Censorwatch.